The AI cybersecurity market, valued at $24.3 billion in 2023, is projected to double by 2026 and reach nearly $134 billion by 2030 (Statista, 2024).

 Understanding the demand for AI skills in cybersecurity roles is crucial for professionals aiming to navigate the evolving landscape of IT security successfully.

-• Increase in Undetectable Phishing Attacks (37%): There is a significant concern that AI could lead to more sophisticated phishing attacks that are harder to detect, possibly because AI can generate more convincing fake messages or identities.
+- Increase in Undetectable Phishing Attacks (37%): There is a significant concern that AI could lead to more sophisticated phishing attacks that are harder to detect, possibly because AI can generate more convincing fake messages or identities.
+Exploring the question, “Can we trust AI to make ethical decisions?” sheds light on the need for ethical considerations in AI’s development and use in areas like cybersecurity.

 Performance Improvements Seen by AI adopters in Cybersecurity